Basecamp

 Recursion is like a loop, but instead of repeating a set of instructions until a condition is met, a recursive function repeats itself by calling itself — directly or indirectly — until it reaches a specific condition, usually called the base case.

 Let me explain this with an example.
-Imagine you have a function called "countDown" that prints numbers from a given number down to .
+Imagine you have a function called "countDown" that prints numbers from a given number n down to 1.
 Instead of using a loop, we can define "countDown" recursively.
 Here's how it works:

-The function "countDown" takes a number as input.
+• The function "countDown" takes a number n as input.

 So, in essence, recursion is a way of solving problems by breaking them down into smaller, similar subproblems, and then solving those subproblems by calling the same function again and again until we reach a base case where the problem can be solved directly.